-- 13.1 Bullying constitutes a form of abuse by another child or young person although in most cases it will not lead to the implementation of the child protection procedures. - 13.2 Bullying can be defined as deliberately hurtful behaviour, repeated over a period of time, where there is an imbalance of power and it is difficult for the victim to defend himself. - 13.3 The three main types of bullying are physical (e.g. hitting, kicking, spitting, theft or damage to belongings), verbal (e.g. threats or name-calling) or indirect (e.g. spreading rumours, or excluding someone from social groups). - 13.4 CGS recognises its responsibility to keep its pupils safe from harm and to provide a secure learning environment.
-To this end CGS has an anti-bullying policy which is communicated to all pupils, staff and parents. - 13.5 Guidance encouraging pupils who have problems with bullying to share their concerns with staff is widely displayed throughout the school. - 13.6 Where child abuse carried out by another child is suspected, the appropriate child protection procedures will be followed for both the victim and the alleged abuser.
-Where any conflict of interest arises between the welfare of the suspected abuser and that of the victim, the victim's welfare must take paramount importance.
+- 13.3 The main types of bullying are physical acts, verbal or written acts, indirect and/or electronic acts. - 13.4 CGS recognises its responsibility to keep its pupils safe from harm and to provide a secure learning environment.
+To this end CGS has an anti-bullying policy which is communicated to all pupils, staff and parents. - 13.5 Guidance encouraging pupils who have problems with bullying to share their concerns with staff is widely displayed throughout the school. - 13.6 Where child abuse carried out by another child is suspected, the appropriate child protection procedures will be followed for both the child experiencing bullying behaviours and the child displaying behaviours.